-It’s important to mention that having too much potassium can be dangerous.
+It’s important to note that too much potassium can be dangerous.
 While it would be difficult to reach the upper threshold of toxic levels, it’s best to steer away from potassium supplements and stick to the natural sources listed above.

-While magnesium is not as common of a deficiency for low carb dieters, it’s important to be aware of maintaining optimal levels.
+While magnesium deficiency is not as common for low-carb dieters, it’s important to maintain optimal levels.

-A magnesium deficiency can lead to muscle cramps, dizziness and the keto headache.
+A magnesium deficiency can lead to muscle cramps, dizziness, and keto headache[*].

-The recommended daily average for people on the ketogenic diet is ~400 mg of magnesium a day.
+The recommended daily average for people on the keto diet is ~400 mg of magnesium a day.

-The headache you get when you convert to burning fat for fuel comes from an impaired ability to effectively use fat as energy.
+The headache you get when adapting to burning fat for fuel comes from an impaired ability to effectively use fat as energy.

-Anytime our body’s ability to burn fat is impaired, we have a hard time losing weight and become very hungry when our blood sugar runs out no matter how much fat we have available to burn.
+Any time your body’s ability to burn fat is impaired, you have a hard time losing weight.
+You become very hungry when your blood sugar runs out — no matter how much fat you have available to burn.

 To combat the keto headache, you must improve your body’s metabolic flexibility to burn fat as energy instead of glucose.